vpsfreecz/vpsadmin/nodectl/man/man8/nodectl.8.md

   `nodectl` blocks until refresh is finished.

+`update ssh-host-keys` [*vps...*]
+  Update SSH host keys from selected or all VPS and store them in vpsAdmin.

+`update os-release` [*vps...*]
+  Read `/etc/os-release` in selected or all VPS and update OS template in vpsAdmin if appropriate.

 `incident-report pid` *pid...*
   Report incident to VPS that the given PIDs belong to. `nodectl` identifies the processes and opens `$EDITOR` with incident report content, which the user